oz-mollerstuen/Functional.Whiteboarding/whiteboardingPrompts.md

 ##### Finally, the function calls itself with the updated values of index and result, until the base case is reached.

 ##### The function returns the compressed string.
+#
+# Here are a few edge cases that you can test with this function:
+* An empty string: the function should return an empty string as the result.

+* A string with a single character: the function should return the character as the result, with no count
+* A string with all different characters: the function should return the original string as the result.

+#

 # Problem 4: Checking for Uniqueness